 5. Be careful when using unprotected public networks

-We all love using free Wi-Fi in cafes and libraries.
+We all love using free public Wi-Fi in cafes and libraries.
 While they are great for browsing the web and reading the news, it’s not a good idea to use them for online banking, shopping and sometimes even email.
 These networks are unprotected, which means that a hacker sitting in the same cafe can easily access all of your open accounts and steal your passwords using special software.
 That’s why you should always take extra care and watch out for any strange activity.
 GMail users are lucky, because you can tell if your Gmail account has been hacked because you can see more than two computers are using your account at the same time – just look below your messages to access this information.

 These tips will help you stay safe, but also remember to use your common sense and watch out for anything suspicious.